mitramir55/Recommender-systems/README.md

 `Spec.4`

 In here, I couldn't give any unseen projects to our model.
 This causes the testing set to shrink.
 Because, I filter the testing set, to only include the projects that also were in the training set.

+`Spec.5`

+This model has very small trianing as it is bigger than the others and takes a long time to process the text. epochs = 1, batch_size = 16

 ### <span style="color:lightgreen">Things to be changed/proposals </span>